alextdart/MountainManager/README.md

 ## Phase 4: Task 2

-Added exception throwing and checking to parsing number of seats per chair when creating a new lift in MountainManager
+Added exception throwing and checking to parsing number of seats per chair lift when creating a new lift in MountainManager